ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Partly sunny, with a high near 76.
-Northwest wind around 6 mph.<br></div>
+         <h3>This Afternoon</h3>Partly sunny, with a high near 76.
+Northwest wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Patchy fog after 5am.
 Partly cloudy, with a low around 58.
-West northwest wind 1 to 5 mph.<br></div>
+West northwest wind 1 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>Patchy fog before 7am, then a chance of showers and thunderstorms between 1pm and 4pm, then a chance of showers and thunderstorms.
-         Partly sunny.
+         Mostly cloudy.
 High near 77, with temperatures falling to around 71 in the afternoon.
-North wind 1 to 6 mph.
-Chance of precipitation is 50%.<br></div>
+East southeast wind 1 to 7 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A chance of showers and thunderstorms.
 Mostly cloudy, with a low around 57.
-North northwest wind around 5 mph.
+North wind 3 to 7 mph.
 Chance of precipitation
-         is 50%.<br></div>
+         is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">